 Yes, check out Zoo Treks to find out which habitats and indoor areas are currently open.

 Visitors are strictly prohibited from feeding any animal at the Detroit Zoo.
 Animals have specialized and nutritionally balanced diets, and throwing food and other objects into habitats risks their health and safety.
 Guests who violate this rule will be escorted from the Zoo.

-The Polk Penguin Conservation Center is expected to reopen in winter 2020.
+The Polk Penguin Conservation Center is expected to reopen in 2021.